itsmunim/simple-nodejs-scaffold/ReadMe.md

 - Don't worry about the boilerplate anymore, jump right into writing your API resources

-- Easily start serving your frontend
+- Easily start serving your frontend; great option to create a BFF right away

 - Have error handling and graceful shutdown support out of the box

 - Structure your code in a domain driven approach- with right architectural practices in place
 ## Usage

 - `npm install`